emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

 ## Pricing Scenerios

-The Market Pulse Web App will allow you to collect multiple prices for different price scenerios, and for multiple device-types.
+The Market Pulse Web App will allow you to collect multiple prices for different price scfenerios, and for multiple device-types.

 ### In Stock